semgrep/semgrep-docs/docs/kb/semgrep-code/reduce-false-positives.md

 [Semgrep Code](/semgrep-code/overview/) provides cross-function (interprocedural) and cross-file (interfile) analyses.
 These analyses both reduce false positives and detect true positives that Semgrep OSS can't find.

 For some languages and frameworks, such as Java or the Python Django framework, Semgrep also provides advanced analyses that take into account the language's characteristics, framework-specific dataflows, and the like.
-These analyses are available by default.
+These analyses are available by default once you've signed in to Semgrep.

-To enable these analyses, you must create and sign in to a Semgrep account.

 :::note
 Semgrep Code is free for up to 10 users.